MicrosoftDocs/dataexplorer-docs/data-explorer/data-lake-query-data.md

 ms.reviewer: rkarlin
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 07/17/2019
+ms.date: 06/17/2020
 ---
 # Query data in Azure Data Lake using Azure Data Explorer

 Azure Data Lake Storage is a highly scalable and cost-effective data lake solution for big data analytics.
-It combines the power of a high-performance file system with massive scale and economy to help you speed your time to insight.
+It combines the power of a high-performance file system with massive scale and economy to help you reduce your time to insight.
 Data Lake Storage Gen2 extends Azure Blob Storage capabilities and is optimized for analytics workloads.

 Azure Data Explorer integrates with Azure Blob Storage and Azure Data Lake Storage (Gen1 and Gen2), providing fast, cached, and indexed access to data stored in external storage.
 You can analyze and query data without prior ingestion into Azure Data Explorer.
 You can also query across ingested and uningested external data simultaneously.

 > [!TIP]
 > The best query performance necessitates data ingestion into Azure Data Explorer.
-The capability to query external data without prior ingestion should only be used for historical data or data that is rarely queried.
+The capability to query external data without prior ingestion should only be used for historical data or data that are rarely queried.
 [Optimize your external data query performance](#optimize-your-query-performance) for best results.

-## Creating an external table
+## Create an external table

-Let's say you have lots of CSV files containing historical info on products stored in a warehouse, and your purpose is to perform a quick analysis, and find 5 most popular products from last year.
-For the sake of example, let's assume the CSV files look like:
+Let's say you have lots of CSV files containing historical info on products stored in a warehouse, and you want to do a quick analysis to find the five most popular products from last year.
+In this example, the CSV files look like:

 | Timestamp | ProductId   | ProductDescription |
 |-----------|-------------|--------------------|